Theses in KI Open Archive

 E-nailing your thesis

-When your thesis application has been approved, an email with an ISBN will be sent to your @ki.se address.
-This number should be copied into the thesis template in the designated place.
+When your thesis application has been approved, an email with an ISBN and DOI will be sent to your @ki.se address.
+Copy these into the designated places in the thesis template.

 Once you have received a positive decision on the preliminary review of your constituent papers and you have approved the sample print of your thesis from the printing company, the printing company will deliver the comprehensive summary (the kappa) to KIB and the library will e-nail the thesis in KI Open Archive.

-Once the e-nailing is done, you will receive an email from publications@ki.se which contains a confirmation and a unique link to your thesis in KI Open Archive.
+Once the e-nailing is done, you will receive an email from publications@ki.se which contains a confirmation and a unique DOI link to your thesis in KI Open Archive.
+You can also find the link in KI Open Archive by clicking on the ‘Cite’ button and then ‘Copy Link’.
+This link is permanent and should be used for all distribution of your thesis.

 iThenticate